 Fire Element

-Different to the other four Elements, Fire is the only one that cannot be touched; it is elusive and highly unpredictable. it is also the connection from the worldly to the divine – getting its nourishment from the ground while reaching up into the endless sky.
+Fire is the only Element that cannot be touched; it is elusive and highly unpredictable. it is also the connection from the worldly to the divine – getting its nourishment from the ground while reaching up into the endless sky.

-This striving for perfection while still being ‘down to earth’ is one of the main characteristics of the person whose birth chart (see Personality Profiling) is dominated by Fire.
-He/she is constantly looking for the perfect job, the perfect partner and the perfect ‘solution’.
-Expectations are high on all levels, short relationships or mediocre unsatisfying jobs are not favored.
+This striving for perfection while still being ‘down to earth’ is one of the main characteristics of the Fire Adaptation Type.
+They are constantly looking for the perfect job, the perfect partner, and the perfect ‘solution’.
+Expectations are high on all levels, short relationships or mediocre unsatisfying jobs are not favoured.
 This person dislikes routine.
-Excitement and surprises should be on a daily basis – if it doesn’t happen by itself, the Fire person will create it.
-Like a magician, he/she will pull out something – anything – as long as it breaks the routine and brightens the boredom of a too predictable life.
+Excitement and surprises should be on a daily basis – if it doesn’t happen by itself, the Fire Adaptation Type will create it.
+Like a magician, they will pull out something – anything – as long as it breaks the routine and brightens the boredom of a too-predictable life.
 Because of this openness to anything new, this personality type is of a motivating, inspiring character, charming and curious.
-He/she is able to meld people together, no matter how different they are, without conflict.
+They can meld people together, no matter how different they are, without conflict.

-If unbalanced this person can become rather domineering, prone to emotional outbursts, drama and impatience.
-Constant restlessness can be challenging – not for the 'Magician' but for the people living with him/her.
+If unbalanced the Fire Adaptation Type can become rather domineering, prone to emotional outbursts, drama, and impatience.
+Constant restlessness can be challenging – not for the 'Magician', but for the people living with them.

-The child needs a lot of attention, confirmation and social contacts.
-He/she has endless energy and will thrive on constant change of activities – always in happy anticipation for the next one.
+The child needs a lot of attention, confirmation, and social contact.
+They have endless energy and will thrive on constant change of activities – always in happy anticipation for the next one.

 Professionally, this type of person is often the ‘Heart’ of a company.
-He/she thrives on contact with other people and is eager to understand them all.
-Being particularly non-judgmental, the Fire person is suitable to work with people of different nationalities and cultural background which will provide as well the excitement and surprises he/she is craving.
+They thrive on contact with other people and are keen to understand them all.
+Being particularly non-judgmental, the Fire person is suitable to work with people of different nationalities and cultural backgrounds which will provide as well the excitement and surprises they are craving.

 Not surprisingly, the Heart is the main organ associated with this Element; blood pressure and veins should be monitored.